xigt/lgid/README.md

 mapping table, should be checked in.
 Other resources, like the compiled language model or [Crúbadán][] data, may reside here on a local machine, but they should not be committed to the remote repository.

+## File Formats

+All of the functions that take `INFILE` as an argument expect that file or files to be in [Freki](https://github.com/xigt/freki) format.
+The `classify` function produces Freki files as output.

+The `build-odin-lm` function expects its input files to be in the [XIGT](https://github.com/xigt/xigt) format.

+The [ODIN][] language model files have one ngram on each line, with the format `<ngram>\t<count>`.
+There are no special symbols used for beginning or end of line.
+Each file contains ngrams for all values of n, 1-3 for characters and 1-2 for words.
+The morpheme language models are built using the word data.

+The [Crúbadán][] language model files have one ngram on each line, with the format `<ngram> <count>`.
+The `\n` character is used to indicate beginning or end of line for word ngrams.
+The `<` and `>` characters are used for the beginning and end of word, respectively, for character ngrams.
+Each file contains ngrams for only one value of n.
+The Crúbadán language models have only trigrams for characters and both unigrams and bigrams for words.

 ## Configuration